First Searches for Dark Matter with the KM3NeT Neutrino Telescopes: The KM3NeT detector

-Finally, for the ARCA19 and ARCA21 samples, a boosted decision tree (BDT) algorithm was trained in order to identify well-reconstructed tracks.
-The BDT features are 20 variables based on the track reconstruction algorithm.
-The variables with the highest importance include the reconstructed track length, the number of photoelectrons produced at the PMTs along the whole track and the reconstruction angular error estimate.
 The BDT was trained with events satisfying certain conditions: the reconstructed track must contain a hit in at least two DOMs in the detector and the reconstructed angular error must be below one degree.
 The final cut on the BDT track score is optimised aiming at the increase in the signal efficiency and the reduction of the atmospheric muon contamination while ensuring a good agreement between data and simulations.
 The resulting muon contamination and the efficiencies of event selections applied to each ARCA configuration are shown in Table~\ref{efficiency_table}.
+The atmospheric background expectation obtained from MC simulations and the observed background distributions of the reconstructed energy and the equatorial coordinates can be seen in Fig.~\ref{fig:data_mc_zenith_ereco}.
+Distributions of the ARCA21 detector configuration are shown, as this is the configuration offering the most sensitivity to neutrinos from WIMP annihilations.